liangwang0734/xenon/README.md

 - `fluid`: Multifluid dispersion relation solver supporting anisotropic pressure.
 ES1D, ES3D, and EM3D version are implemented.
 - `vlasov`: Vlasov dispersion relation solver for a warm plasma.
 ES1D and ES3D versions are implemented.
 - `common`: Coefficient generator, convenience tools for visulization, etc.
+- `notebooks`: Demos compiled as Jupyter notebooks.
+This folder is being consolidated.

 For the API, see https://liangwang0734.github.io/xeon/